Rigellute/spotify-tui/README.md

 ### High level requirements yet to be implemented

 - Add songs to a playlist
-- Be able to like songs in every view, and see that a given track is already liked.
-- Unlike songs
-- See if a song is liked
 - Be able to scroll through result pages in every view
 - View Library "Made for you"
-- Make the play bar hoverable with its own event handlers that would
-  - Like the playing song
-  - Navigate to song info

 This table shows all that is possible with the Spotify API, what is implemented already, and whether that is essential.